Please select the country or location you would like to see content from.

 How effective is it?

 No method of contraception or emergency contraception is 100% effective, but it’s pretty good.
-The most effective, the coil, has a 99% effectiveness rate, meaning less than 1% of women will become pregnant.
+The most effective, the coil which is an intrauterine device (IUD), has a 99% effectiveness rate, meaning less than 1% of women will become pregnant.

 Effectiveness declines the longer it is since you had unprotected sex, and the hours count, so it’s important to prioritize getting it as soon as possible.

-It may be less effective if you are just past ovulation (typically Day 14, if we count Day 1 as your first day of bleeding).
-Chances are reduced if you’ve had unprotected sex previously in your cycle and if you’ve already taken emergency contraception that month.
+It may be less effective if you are just past ovulation (typically day 14, if we count day 1 as your first day of bleeding).
+Effectiveness is reduced if you’ve had unprotected sex previously in your cycle and if you’ve already taken emergency contraception that month.

 You should take a pregnancy test three weeks after unprotected sex to check.